-For lighter leakage, try Poise® Thin Shape® Pads for Women or Depend® Guards for Men.
-These products fit comfortably inside your underwear and move seamlessly with your body to deliver less bulk with a super-absorbent core that quickly wicks away wetness and locks in odour to give you the security you need.
+For lighter leakage, try Poise® Ultra-Thin Pads or Depend® Guards for Men.
+These products fit comfortably inside your underwear and move seamlessly with your body with a super-absorbent core that quickly wicks away wetness and locks in odour to give you the security you need.

-Whether you’re curling up on the couch together or spending a night out on the town, finding the right product can allow you to stay protected and focus on rekindling intimacy.
-For more information about product options and to try a free sample, visit depend.com.
+No matter how you choose to spend time together, finding the right product can allow you to stay protected and focus on rekindling intimacy.
+For more information about product options and to order a free trial kit, visit Depend.com.